 - Coming up with E6-B calculations that make no sense – you can easily tell if winds should be a left or right cross-wind and a tail or headwind.
 Make sure the answer you calculate agrees.

-- Flight instructors have a habit of changing plans on students in order to get them ready for Area of Operation VII (Navigation), Task C (Diversion) of the Practical Test Standard
+- Flight instructors have a habit of changing plans on students in order to get them ready for Area of Operation VI (Navigation), Task C (Diversion) of the Airman Certification Standard

 - Many airports have “gotchas” and instructors have a habit of selecting airports to illustrate this.
 Take a look at the configuration of the runway and any “displaced threshold” at Camarillo.
 Where can we land if we are landing to the west?